Chennai Egmore–Tuticorin Link Express: Traction

 Both trains are hauled by an Erode Loco Shed-based WAP-4 electric locomotive from Chennai to Tuticorin and vice versa.

 Rake sharing

-The trains are attached/detached from/to Guruvayur Express at Vanchi Maniyachchi.
-From Chennai Egmore to Vanchi Maniyachi and vice versa the train will run coupled with Guruvayur Express.
+The trains were attached/detached from/to Guruvayur Express at Vanchi Maniyachchi.
+From Chennai Egmore to Vanchi Maniyachi and vice versa the train had run coupled with Guruvayur Express.
 A separate loco will haul the train from Vanchi Maniyachi to Tuticorin and vice versa.